grys-upm/agri-jetson-nano-guide/README.md

 # agri-jetson-nano-guide
-A guide on how to use NVIDIA Jetson Nano for precision agriculture
+A guide on how to use NVIDIA Jetson Nano for precision agriculture.